-PABA represents the interests of the several hundred English and Welsh Barristers who offer direct legal services to the public and the business community in cases where the use of a Solicitor is no longer necessary.
+PABA represents the interests of the several thousand English and Welsh Barristers who offer direct legal services to the public and the business community in cases where the use of a Solicitor is no longer necessary.
 Under the Bar scheme launched in 2004, members of the public and businesses may instruct Barristers directly and without the intervention of a solicitor.

 This scheme is ground-breaking for the Bar of England and Wales.
 Whilst the media might portray the Bar to be arcane and remote, Public Access work involves user-friendly Barristers opening their doors and engaging directly with clients.
 Public Access work has revealed how legal expertise can be delivered without extortionate cost and undue formality.